 And for the school hols they are doing Easter Camps if you’re looking for something to occupy your kids.

 If you are interested in classes at The Little Gym, do have a look at their website for the timetable – at the moment you can contact them for a free trial class to see if your child would like it.
-There is also an open morning on the 26th March which you can book a free place on here.

 The Little Gym is located at Unit 2, 31 William Street, Windsor SL4 1BB.